hashimati/MicrostarterCli/README.md

 <a name="security"></a>
 ## Security Command

-MicroCli helps to bootstrap the security authentication mechanisim using the "security" command.
-The MicroCli supports the following Mechanisim:
+MicrostarterCli helps to bootstrap the security authentication mechanisim using the "security" command.
+The MicrostarterCli supports the following Mechanisim:
 1. Basic.
 2. Session.
 3. JWT.